Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Here’s an example of the resume letter:

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and knowledgeable [Your field] I believe that I’d be the perfect candidate to be considered for this job.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and knowledgeable [Your field] I am confident that I will be an ideal candidate for this job.

 Thank you for taking a look at my application.
-I am looking forward to receiving your feedback.
+I am looking forward having a conversation with you.

 Sincerely,